nilah-xiv/Raffler/README.md

 - 📈 UI window to review raffle settings and draw a winner

 ---
+❌ TO DO ❌
+Add the ticket number ranges.
+Add starting pot.
+Save the a csv locally just incase a crash, the tickets wont be lost and the session can be resumed.
+Push results to discord.

+Add some metrics at the bottom:
+Tickets sold # | Gil received

+---
 ## 📸 Screenshots

 *Nothing ready yet D:*